Elive/elive-tools/README.md

 A small tool for using pastebin and sending the link to the elive channels

 * waitfor
-It waits on the shell for a process that terminates and exits, its pretty useful for do things like:
+It waits on the shell for a process that terminates and exits, its pretty useful for doing things like:
 `$ waitfor rebuild-packages && rebuild-iso`

-(it waits for the process rebuilding packages finishes before running the process to rebuild the iso)
+In this case, it waits for the process rebuilding packages to finish before running the process to rebuild the iso.

 * user-manager
 The tool to create users in Elive, it is meant to include all the user-creation features

 * make-cookies-with-chocolate
-A tool for make delicious cookies
+A tool for making delicious cookies
 Well, I'm joking, of course, but you can add it :)